 2) Spruce up the outdoor furniture

 Bring the outdoor furniture out, or uncover it, and give it a good clean.
 Wooden furniture might need some wood oil to reseal it; and check for mildew on any fabrics.
 Armadillo Sun fabric is guaranteed against rot and mould for five years and will only need a quick wipe with a cloth and mild detergent.
 If you have different households meeting up, you’ll want to maintain sensible distances between people, so make sure you have enough separate seating.
 A soft outdoor coffee table acts as a handy extra stool if you are short – or invest in a modular garden sofa.
-Perfect for these times, each sofa chair functions wonderfully as an individual seat which is easily moved and positioned – and then, come the summer, and the hope of the easing of social restrictions, you can connect them all together for the ultimate in laidback style.
+Each sofa chair functions wonderfully as an individual seat which is easily moved and positioned to follow the sunshine round your garden.
+Come the summer and garden party season you can connect them all together for an inviting garden sofa and the ultimate in laidback style.
 Add a bean bag lounger or two and you’ll have everyone covered with room to spare.
 Accessorise with waterproof cushions to add to the ambience.

 3) Keep warm & dry (ish!)

 It’s Easter time: we can’t count on warm dry weather (which is why I designed all our outdoor furniture to be properly weatherproof).
 You might consider a patio heater, or even a gazebo with open sides to provide some refuge - or just the patio sun umbrella doubling up against a downpour.
 Make sure everyone has a cosy throw or blanket to snuggle under, perhaps a hot water bottle, and embrace the chill.
 If you want to take it up a notch, then this absolutely beautiful fire pit offers both form and function, and will keep you toasty warm.

 4) Feed the cold with LOTS of food